platoblm/randomuser-client/README.md

 Architecture wise, presenters are used to extract the logic from fragments and activities and unit test it using JUnit.
-Test coverage is provided for the presenters and service and the tests attempt to focus on testing behaviour.
-As a next step we could get extra coverage for our activities, fragments and recycler view adapter by adding UI tests.
+Test coverage is provided for the presenters and service and the tests attempt to focus on testing behaviour than wiring.
+As a next step we could get extra coverage for the activities, fragments and recycler view adapter by adding UI tests.

-### Tests

 To run the tests use ./gradlew testDebug